-- a) reviewed the interim financial reports relating to the quarterly reporting of the Group to ensure adequacy of disclosure of information essential to a fair and full presentation of the financial affairs of the Group for recommendation to the Board for approval for the release of the said quarterly reporting; - b) reviewed the audited financial statements before submitting them to the Board, ensuring that the financial statements were prepared in accordance with the applicable approved accounting standards in Malaysia and provisions of the Companies Act, 1965.
-Any significant issues resulting from the audit of the financial statements by the External Auditors were deliberated; - c) evaluated the performance of the External Auditors, reviewed the External Auditors' scope of work, audit plan and their audit fees and recommending the appointment of External Auditors at the Annual General Meeting; - d) reviewed with the External Auditors the results of the audit, the audit report and the management letter (if any), including management's responses; - e) reviewed the independence and objectivity of the External Auditors and the services provided; - f) discussed the internal audit plan, programmes and resources requirement and skill levels of the Internal Auditors for the year and assessed the performance of the internal audit function; - g) reviewed the internal auditor's report, which highlighted the audit issues, recommendations and management's responses.
-Discussed with Management, actions taken to improve the system of internal control based on improvement opportunities identified in the internal audit reports; - reviewed the application of Corporate Governance principles and the extent of the Group's compliance with the Best Practices set out under the Malaysian Code on Corporate Governance 2012 for the purpose of preparing the Corporate Governance Statements and Statement on Risk Management and Internal Control pursuant to the Listing Requirements for the Main Market of Bursa Securities; and - i) reviewed and discussed Related Party Transactions ("RPT") and Recurrent Related Party Transactions ("RRPT") to ascertain if the transactions are conducted at arm's length and on normal commercial terms, and that the internal control procedures with regards to such transactions are sufficient.
+- reviewed the audited financial statements before submitting them to the Board, ensuring that the financial statements were prepared in accordance with the applicable approved accounting standards in Malaysia and provisions of the Companies Act, 1965.
+Any significant issues resulting from the audit of the financial statements by the External Auditors were deliberated; - c) evaluated the performance of the External Auditors, reviewed the External Auditors' scope of work, audit plan and their audit fees and recommending the appointment of External Auditors at the Annual General Meeting; - d) reviewed with the External Auditors the results of the audit, the audit report and the management letter (if any), including management's response; - e) reviewed the independence and objectivity of the External Auditors and the services provided; - f) discussed the internal audit plan, programmes and resources requirement and skill levels of the Internal Auditors for the year and assessed the performance of the internal audit function; - g) reviewed the Internal Auditor's report, which highlighted the audit issues, recommendations and management's response.
+Discussed with management, actions taken to improve the system of internal control based on improvement opportunities identified in the internal audit reports; - h) reviewed the application of Corporate Governance principles and the extent of the Group's compliance with the Best Practices set out under the Malaysian Code on Corporate Governance 2012 for the purpose of preparing the Corporate Governance Statements and Statement on Risk Management and Internal Control pursuant to the Listing Requirements for the Main Market of Bursa Securities; - i) reviewed and discussed Related Party Transaction ("RPT") and Recurrent Related Party Transactions ("RRPT") to ascertain if the transactions are conducted at arm's length and on normal commercial terms, and that the internal control procedures with regards to such transactions are sufficient; and - assessed the suitability and independence of the External Auditors, including the adequacy of their resources, experience of the firm and staff assigned, level of non-audit fees and rotation of partner.